Gaming in the Modern World with Ben Brock Johnson and Roman Mars

 I think everyone's had this experience when you've lived in a house for maybe 20 years and you still don't know which knob goes to which burner on your stove.

-Like that's a type of weird bad design that is like, it's like you shouldn't have to think about it.
+That's a type of weird bad design that is like, it's like you shouldn't have to think about it.

 Or like if you have a bank of light switches and you have some kind of mnemonic as to which socket it goes to.
+Like those represent, you know, design fails.

-But really those are bad design decisions and they don't represent, you know, they don't sort of like exhibit good design that would that would sort of like you, you would normally have to set that up so you wouldn't get confused, and that's the way to do that.
+But really, those are bad design decisions, and they don't represent, you know, they don't sort of like exhibit good design that would sort of like you

-So, would you say that, in terms of video game design and then real-world design, that your interests lie in more skew morphic design choices?
+So, would you say that in terms of video game design and then real-world design, that your interests lie in more skewmorphic design choices?

 Like,